-As a Bartlett fellow, Carrasco is working with Professor Robert Rosner on the implications of climate change on energy alternatives, using Chile as a case study.
+As a 2016-2017 Bartlett fellow, Carrasco worked with Professor Robert Rosner on the implications of climate change on energy alternatives, using Chile as a case study.
 “Particularly, different studies show that significant decreases of precipitation are expected in the coming years, affecting the availability of hydro resources in the energy generation sector,” she explained.
 If not addressed properly, these climate changes might lead to higher energy costs and a greater dependence on fossil fuels.

 Once she is done with her Master’s, Carrasco hopes to participate in the energy decision-making process that will follow the completion of the new transmission highway interconnecting the two main energy grids in Chile.
 The highway will improve energy infrastructure and facilitate energy generation from renewable sources, like wind and solar.